 - Better testing and analysis:

 Our funding of Mvono Clinic enabled staff in 2016 to be trained in testing for malaria and to buy testing kits.
 This led to earlier diagnosis and better treatment, particularly for the most vulnerable groups, ie the young and old.
 Then through 2017 and into 2018 Mvono has created its own laboratory analysis facility.
-In January 2018 our new Lab Technician began work.
-Her expertise will enable rapid diagnosis of many conditions and a swifter return to health for many patients.
-With all the improvements that have taken place over the last few years, Mvono Clinic has now become an accredited clinic with the Kenyan National Health Insurance Fund.
+With all the improvements that have taken place over the last few years, Mvono Clinic has now applied to become an accredited clinic with the Kenyan National Health Insurance Fund.

 - Future developments: